WikenwIken/TurdHerder/Readme.md

 ![SW](https://github.com/WikenwIken/TurdHerder/blob/main/Images/SW_O.png)

 11) Insert 1 M3 Hex Nut into the cutout in the __slide_mount__.
 If the fit is too tight to press in with your fingers it may be useful to "pull" it into place with an M3 screw from the bottom of the part.
-If the fit is too loose use a dab of super glue or insert an M3 screw from below that won't protrude above the nut to hold it in place.
+If the fit is too loose use a dab of super glue or insert an M3x4 or M3x5 screw from below that won't protrude above the nut to hold it in place.
 12) Insert 2 6 x 3 mm magnets into the holes in __sled__.
 A dab of super glue may be required to old them in place.
 Polarity is not important.
 Be careful not to split the layers.
 13) Glue the Aluminum Plate onto the tray of the __sled__.
 It should not protrude above the edges of the tray.
 14) Click the __sled__ in place on the __slide_mount__ (Figure 5)